 The designer/builder of numerical control machine tools has the possibility to establish the response times of the axes, by starting from the rate of the path error and the cutting duty.
 With the help of these response times, he can establish the acceleration-deceleration.
 By knowing the accelerationdeceleration rates, the rate can be found out of the torsion torque of the of the drive servomotor during the switching time.

-The machine tool designer should achieve an equalization of the response times of the axes taking part to interpolation, with a view to minimizing the path error.

-On several machine tools including controlled axes of high inertia to their structure (such as column movements), the location of such axes is considered such as to not take part to interpolation.
 Through this torque rate the kinematical linkage will be sized, depending on the dead stroke being imposed.
 In case of using the exponential acceleration-deceleration, the maximum rate along the transient time should be found and, depending on this rate, the torsion torque of the servomotor will be established, that will size the feed kinematical linkage.
 The machine tool designer should achieve an equalization of the response times of the axes taking part to interpolation, with a view to minimizing the path error.
+In case of the linear response, the acceleration rates of the axes taking part to interpolation should be equal that requires an optimization of the kinematical linkage sizing just from the designing stage.
+On several machine tools including controlled axes of high inertia to their structure (such as column movements), the location of such axes is considered such as to not take part to interpolation.